The Perfect Outdoor Kitchen

 When we think of September, most of us think of back to school, back to work, back to routine, summer is over, and the days start getting shorter.
 We are back to ‘schedules’ and start forward thinking to the upcoming holidays.
 Slow down!
 Even though the days feel a little shorter and it gets dark a little earlier, the weather in September and October is usually still very accommodating to enjoying your outdoor spaces.
 In fact, many people think this is the best time for entertaining and cooking outdoors.
 The cooler temps and less humidity make ideal conditions for cooking and dining outdoors.

 One of the first to consider is your cooking style.
 If you find yourself running in and out of the house while you are grilling, think about what elements you use while cooking so they can be incorporated outdoors.
 Most grill manufacturers have a wide variety of products available to duplicate indoor cooking elements for outdoor use.
-Elements ranging from side burners, pizza ovens, and turkey fryers to refrigerators and beer kegs are all available to be incorporated into your outdoor kitchen.
+Elements ranging from side burners, outside gas grill, pizza ovens, and turkey fryers to refrigerators like an under counter freezer and beer kegs are all available to be incorporated into your outdoor kitchen.
 No matter what kind of cook you are, there are endless possibilities to match your needs.

 Once you hone in on what elements you want in your outdoor kitchen, the next consideration is layout.
 There are questions to ask yourself for this part as well, such as; how many cooks do you need to accommodate in this space?
 Most people have one ‘cook’ in the grill area, but with all the options available to duplicate indoor cooking outdoors, there is room to consider a layout built for two!
 The same questions and considerations when planning an indoor kitchen apply when planning the layout for an outdoor kitchen.
 The kitchen ‘triangle’ concept applies to outdoor kitchens as well.
 You want your cooking area, refrigeration, and sink in an unobstructed triangle.
 Since most outdoor kitchens are smaller than indoor ones, this is usually pretty easy to achieve without trying too hard.